rodydavis/flutter_piano/README.md

 # flutter_piano

-A Crossplatform Midi Piano built with Flutter.
+A Crossplatform Midi Piano built with Flutter.io.

 This application runs on both iOS and Android.
-This uses a custom CrossPlatform Midi Synth I built for Flutter a Flutter plugin that uses .SF2 sound font files located in the assets folder that can pointed to in the pubspec.yaml.
+This uses a custom CrossPlatform Midi Synth I built for a Flutter plugin that uses .SF2 sound font files located in the assets folder that can pointed to in the pubspec.yaml.

 ## Getting Started